Critique of Dialectical Reason: Reception

 From the time the Critique of Dialectical Reason was published in 1960, there has been much discussion about where it stands in relation to Sartre's earlier, seminal work, Being and Nothingness.
 Some Sartre scholars and critics, like George Kline, see the work as essentially a repudiation of Sartre's existentialist stance.
 Marjorie Grene thinks that the Critique of Dialectical Reason can be readily translated into the categories of Being and Nothingness.
 Hazel Barnes and Peter Caws see a shift in emphasis between the two works but not a difference of kind.
 Barnes observes that the title Critique of Dialectical Reason "suggests both Kant and Hegel."
 According to Barnes, the Critique of Dialectical Reason resembles Kant's Critique of Pure Reason in that it is concerned "with the nature, possibilities, and limitations of human reason."
 She sees this as the only similarity, however, since Sartre's interests are not primarily epistemological or metaphysical and he is more indebted to Hegel than to Kant.
 Josef Catalano argues that the Critique of Dialectical Reason gives a historical and social dimension to the being-for-itself described in Being and Nothingness.
 Finally, Fredric Jameson believes that a reading of the Critique forever alters our view of what Sartre meant in Being and Nothingness, that the label "existentialist" as applied to Sartre can no longer have its previous meaning.

-Sartre's analysis of "groups-in-fusion" (people brought together by common cause) resonated with the events of the May–June 1968 uprising in France and allowed him to sideline for a while the competing influence of Louis Althusser's structuralist interpretation of Marxism.
+Sartre's analysis of "groups-in-fusion" (people brought together by a common cause) resonated with the events of the May–June 1968 uprising in France and allowed him to sideline for a while the competing influence of Louis Althusser's structuralist interpretation of Marxism.
 Situating the Critique of Dialectical Reason in the context of May–June 1968, the psychoanalyst Didier Anzieu stated that "Sartre first described in his book the passive and anonymous forms of individual alienation--this is what he calls the 'practico-inert'--and then he showed how a group introduces negation into history and shapes itself (instead of being shaped), invents itself by breaking with this passive and anonymous society that an American sociologist called 'the lonely crowd.'
 The students who sparked the outbreak of the revolution of the spring of 1968 were shaped by, if not this second Sartrean philosophy, at least a dialectical philosophy of history.
 May of 1968 is the historical upsurge of a 'wild-flowering' force of negation.
-It is the inroad of a 'Sartrean' freedom, not that of the isolated individual but the creative freedom of groups."
+It is the inroad of 'Sartrean' freedom, not that of the isolated individual but the creative freedom of groups."